Brofiscin Quarry: Remediation and costs

 In February 2011 The Ecologist and The Guardian reported that Monsanto had agreed to help with the costs of remediation, but did not accept responsibility for the pollution.
 A webpage at the Environmental Agency site put up at around that time states:

 In 2011 Environment Agency Wales and the Rhondda Cynon Taf council announced that they had decided to place an engineered cap over the waste mass in the quarry and stated that the cost would be £1.5 million; previous estimates discussed in the media had been as high as £100 million, which Environment Agency Wales had dismissed.
 The site was cleared of vegetation and engineering work began in October 2011, and was completed in 2012.

 On 14 July 2015, it was reported that Monsanto, BP, and Veolia had agreed to pay to contribute to the cleanup of the site, although they continue to deny liability.

-The clean-up is incomplete containment, with a chemical smell still evident in boundary ditch and strong concerns remaining about neighbouring field.
-It has erroneously also been called Brofiscyn Quarry in an attempt to obfuscate its history.
+The clean-up is an incomplete containment, with a chemical smell still evident in boundary ditches and strong concerns remaining about neighbouring fields.